jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 Above are two tables.
 The first table shows the average spin rate of each pitcher’s 4-Seam Fastball.
 Notice that, among starters, Bryce Miller is ranked first, with a significantly higher spin rate than average and Logan Gilbert is ranked last with a significantly lower spin rate than average.<br>

-The second chart shows the distribution of bb_type (fly-ball, ground-ball, popup or line-drive).
-Notice that Gilbert’s ground-ball rate is twice that of Bryce Millers.
-This illustrates how two extreme spin rates can mess with a hitters timing to either induce fly-balls or ground-balls.<br>
+The second chart shows the distribution of batted ball types (fly ball, ground ball, popup or line-drive).
+Notice that Gilbert’s ground ball rate is twice that of Bryce Millers.
+This illustrates how two extreme spin rates can mess with a hitters timing to either induce fly balls or ground balls.<br>

 So, who has the best Four-Seam Fastball based on Spin-Rate?
 It kind of depends.
 As of 6/24/24.
 Bryce Miller’s home and away ERA is 1.82 vs 6.28.
 Why such a large disparity?
 Because of the good ol’ marine layer, which turns what would be home runs in other parks into lazy fly balls in T-Mobile Park.
 Logan Gilberts splits, since he induces a much lower percentage of fly-balls, are much less dramatic: 2.66 vs 2.75.
 So, if you’re at home you want Miller but if you’re on the road, you definitely want Gilbert.<br>

 ### Location Location Location
 It doesn’t just apply to real estate people.
 A fastball thrown to the wrong spot can quickly transform into a meatball that the hitter gobbles up.
 For this exercise, I’ve included a diagram that splits the strike zone and periphery into zones.
 In addition, I’ll be going over a table of each player that shows:<br>